-Kt EPORT E: Return to Study Report following Authorised terruption of Study vide comments below.
+REPORT E: Return to Study Report following Authorised Interruption of Study Provide comments below.
 Each section can be expanded as required.
-1. Provide a short summary of work undertaken before the interruption period.
+Provide a short summary of work undertaken before the interruption period.
 2. Project plan for the next 12 months.
-Provide details of your main objectives and targets for next year including how you are going to progress these and indicating deadlines. menaning new year are gening to progress most and materials accumined.
+Provide details of your main objectives and targets for next year including how you are going to progress these and indicating deadlines. monaturing new year are gering to progress mose and manaturing accumines.
 3. Consider whether you have the right facilities and support (including supervision) to complete your project.
 4. Following your interruption period, does your project remain viable and can it be completed on time?

-THIN TWO WEEKS AFTER THE END OF VOLID AUTHORISED INTERPLIENTION.
+WITHIN TWO WEEKS AFTER THE END OF YOUR AUTHORISED INTERRUPTION